Fractal2017/SQLdw/README.md

 2021-04-03 18:15:10.43 spid6s      Recovery is complete.
 This is an informational message only.
 No user action is required.<p>
 2021-04-03 18:15:10.45 spid21s     The default language (LCID 0) has been set for engine and full-text services.<p>

 Wait for about 1 or 2 minutes until you see the additional lines coming up.
-Only then the sql server instance the db is ready
+Only then the sql server instance and the AdventureWorksDW db is ready

 >2021-04-03 18:16:35.21 spid51      Starting up database 'DemoData'.<p>
 2021-04-03 18:16:35.39 spid51      Parallel redo is started for database 'DemoData' with worker pool size [1].<p>